zulfikar-ditya/campus-intro-react/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Student Information

+- **Name**: Zulfikar Ditya

+## Tech Stack

+This project is built using the following technologies:

+### Next.js

+Next.js is a React framework that enables features such as server-side rendering, static site generation, and API routes.
+It provides a production-ready environment with built-in optimization.

+### Tailwind CSS

+Tailwind CSS is a utility-first CSS framework that allows for rapid UI development.
+It provides low-level utility classes that let you build completely custom designs without leaving your HTML.

+### shadcn/UI

+shadcn/UI is a collection of reusable components built with Radix UI and Tailwind CSS.
+It provides accessible, customizable components that you can copy and paste into your apps.

 ## Learn More